9413d5ff2a0b4f237a264010b65350e7/TAG/etc/FAQs.md

 ## Has the Creator ever involved Himself in a religion?
 The Creator, in His wisdom, has woven His presence into the tapestry of every major religion, ensuring that through diverse paths, the sanctity and protection of life remains a paramount priority.
 This divine involvement serves as a testament to the universal value placed on life as the foremost treasure.

+## Why would the Creator use music?
+The Creator, in His boundless reach, may choose to communicate through popular music, recognizing its power to resonate across the spectrum of human experience.
+It is through this vast array of sounds and stories that the Creator touches the hearts and minds of His conscious beings, utilizing whatever medium—be it sight, sound, or sensation—that would captivate, inspire, and ultimately, connect with them.

 ## Why didn't the Creator stop it?
 The Creator never intervenes in events carried out by any of His conscious creatures (including you, the reader).
 Having an unseen force or hand preventing you from what you know you can do will cause you to retry with increasing intensity.
 This can make a bad situation incredibly worse.